-Tilehouse Counselling provides professional counselling for young people in Hitchin and North Herts.
+Tilehouse Counselling provides professional counselling for young people in Hitchin and surround areas (postcode list).
 This service is offered to young people between the age of 13 and 18 who are suffering from emotional difficulties and feel the need to talk to someone.
 Counselling for people under 19 is fully subsidised fully, but we ask parents if they are able to make an affordable contribution to our costs to allow us to reach as many young people as possible.

 "My mental health would have gotten to the point where I would have dropped out of school"

 "My confidence has improved - I don't feel scared to speak in class.
 I have more friends now"

 Who is it for?

 Young people whatever their race, religion, sexuality, gender-identity or socio-economic group.

 Young people come for counselling for all kinds of reasons.
 The kinds of things you might want to talk through could include:

 - Self-esteem and confidence

 - Abuse and neglect